nkoster/bulkmailer/README.md

 ### More Help

 In case you need help sending out a bunch of nicely formatted bulk email for some campaign, let me know.
-We'll work something out.
+Perhaps we can work something out.